 the set of even hyperbolic polynomials.
 Furthermore, we define

 and $\E_L(a):=\E \cap L^{-1}(a)$ and $\E_L^k(a)$ accordingly.
 Then the proof of Theorem \ref{maintheorem} translates to $\locextr(\E_L(a))\subseteq \E^k_L(a)$ and both sets are generically finite.
-By replacing $\A_k$ by we can transfer the statements of Section 3 about positivity of (quasi-)sufficient symmetric polynomials to (quasi-)sufficient even symmetric polynomials $f$, i.e. polynomials that admit a representation of the form with $g\in \R[l_1,\dots,l_k]$.
-Note that in this case it suffices already to fix the first coefficient in order to obtain compactness, so one can replace $k+2$ in Corollary \ref{cor:notcompact} (1) by $k+1$. \end{remark}
+By replacing $\A_k$ by we can transfer the statements of Theorem \ref{thm:4} and Corollary \ref{cor:thm:4} about $k$-completeness and $k$-testability of (quasi-)sufficient symmetric polynomials to (quasi-)sufficient even symmetric polynomials $f$, i.e., polynomials that admit a representation of the form with $g\in \R[l_1,\dots,l_k]$.
+Note that in this case it suffices already to fix the first coefficient in order to obtain compactness, so one can replace $(k+2)$ in Corollary \ref{cor:thm:4} $(2)$ and $(3)$ by $(k+1)$. \end{remark}